cnbbooks/lfe-casting-spels/book/part6/5-spacts.md

     (lists:foldl #'add-next-atom/2 "" atoms)))
 ```

-We're going to use that function to create names in our macros.
+We're going to use that function to create names in our macros, er, rather ...
+"SPEL"s.

 Now we can create a new SPEL to save us from having to repeat so much code: